 One of the tactics I have been using to get links and create awareness is by creating controversial posts.

-Especially if your post is writing on a popular industry-related topic.
+Especially if your post is written on a popular industry-related topic.

-Here is an example of a post I wrote not too long ago that attract new readers and traffic.
+Here is an example of a post I wrote not too long ago that attracts new readers and traffic.

-In order to scale ahead quickly and build effective quality backlinks that will improve your search engine ranking, you wouldn’t want to waste time finding what works and what don’t on your own.
+To scale ahead quickly and build effective quality backlinks that will improve your search engine ranking, you wouldn’t want to waste time finding what works and what doesn’t on your own.

-This is where spying on your competitors comes into play.
+This is where competitor analysis comes into play.

-For a page to rank on Google’s first page, it is certain some decent links are pointing to the page.
-And these links are likely to be relevant to the topic on the page.
+For a web page to rank on Google’s SERP first page, some decent links are certainly pointing to the page.
+And these links are relevant to the topic on the page.

 This is where your work began.

-So I pitched the owner of the blog for guest post opportunity.
+So, I pitched the blog owner for a guest post opportunity.

 Follow these steps to spy on your competitors.

 Go to the Google search engine and plug in your search queries.
-Make sure you’re using the Mozbar I recommend in #3 of this article and is turned on.
-If it’s turned on, your result page should be similar to what you have in the image below.
+Make sure you’re using the Mozbar I recommend in #3 of this post and that it is turned on.

 Type in your search query and carefully watch the top ten results.

-Always take note of those three important metrics Mozbar present you because you’ll need them for more purpose beyond link building.
+Always take note of those three important metrics Mozbar presents you with because you’ll need them for more purposes beyond link building.

 Take it to OpenSiteExplorer (now link explorer) and paste it in, click the search button.
 There we go!